 DN can be diagnosed by checking muscle strength and reflexes, sensitivity to temperature, light touch or vibration and blood pressure and heart rate.

-Treatment involves maintaining normal glucose levels to prevent further nerve damage, a healthy lifestyle and taking regular diabetic medications or insulin.
-And by relieving pain with anti-seizure medications and managing complications appropriately along with the use of anti-depressants.
+Managing DN involves maintaining normal glucose levels to prevent further nerve damage.
+This can be achieved through a healthy lifestyle and being regular with diabetic medications or insulin.
+Additionally, patients with DN have also been able to manage their pain with anti-seizure medications, and several other complications appropriately with antidepressants.

-The best way of course, is to prevent DN by keeping blood sugar levels in the safe range!
+Remember, the best way to prevent DN is always maintaining your blood sugar levels in the safe range!